Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation: Results

 Fig.~\ref{fig:whamr} shows respective results for each \ac{DTCN} configuration's \ac{RF} against the performance measures on noisy reverberant WHAMR data.
 Note that SDR has been replaced by \ac{SRMR} to provide a measure of reverberation.
 The \ac{DTCN} again shows improvement over the \ac{TCN} across all measures and model configurations.
 The performance also increases more consistently as the \ac{RF} increases.
 The performance convergence seen on the clean speech mixtures in Fig.~\ref{fig:wsj02mix} at the largest \ac{RF}, $\mathcal{R}=1.53$s, is not seen in the results for the noisy reverberant data in Fig.~\ref{fig:whamr}.
 These findings suggest that deformable convolution is useful in particular for noisy reverberant data.

 In Table~\ref{tab:comptab} the proposed \ac{DTCN} model is compared against other speech separation models in terms of size, efficiency and performance.

-Comparing for model size the proposed \ac{DTCN} outperforms the larger convolutional Conv-TasNet model \cite{convtasnet} and recurrent SkiM-KS8 model \cite{skim}.
+Comparing for model size the proposed \ac{DTCN} outperforms all the Conv-TasNet model baselines including those of equal or larger model size \cite{convtasnet}, and the recurrent SkiM-KS8 model \cite{skim}.
 When \ac{DM} is used in training, the \ac{DTCN} outperforms the much larger convolutional SuDo-RM-RF 1.0x++ model \cite{sudormrf}.
-Using \ac{SW} reduces the model size by two thirds but is still able to give comparable performance to the SuDoRM-RF 0.5x model of similar size and much improved performance when \ac{DM} is also used.
+Using \ac{SW} reduces the model size by two-thirds but is still able to give comparable performance to the SuDoRM-RF 0.5x model of similar size and much-improved performance when \ac{DM} is also used.